cardano-foundation/cardano-academy/CBCA/Module 4/Module 4 Unit 2 Script Buying Storing and Transferring ADA.md

 Now he is ready to build the first transaction to calculate his fee and save it in a file called bobtx.raw.
 He will reference the variables in the transaction to improve readability because he previously saved almost all of the required arguments in variables.

 There are two commands you can use to ‘build’ a transaction.
-First, there is cardano-cli transaction build-raw  which is used in many guides.
+First, there is `cardano-cli transaction build-raw`  which is used in many guides.
 Building the transaction using this option means calculating the fees manually, adjusting the outputs and re-running the command.
 This can be useful to understand how the command functions, however, you will need to use multiple variables and there is more margin for typos and errors.

-There is another more convenient command cardano-cli transaction build which calculates the fees for you and automatically returns the change to your wallet.
-Bob checks what is the expected syntax by typing the command first cardano-cli transaction build.
+There is another more convenient command `cardano-cli transaction build` which calculates the fees for you and automatically returns the change to your wallet.
+Bob checks what is the expected syntax by typing the command first `cardano-cli transaction build`.

-He notes it is expecting the format --tx-in $txhash#$txix.
+He notes it is expecting the format `--tx-in $txhash#$txix`.
 This is the input UTXO you want to spend.
-You can spend multiple UTXOs by adding more --tx-in line(s).
-The --tx-out parameter is the address of the recipient of the output, just ada in this case.
+You can spend multiple UTXOs by adding more `--tx-in line(s)`.
+The `--tx-out` parameter is the address of the recipient of the output, just ada in this case.
 The command structure is as follows:

 cardano-cli transaction build --babbage era \